Understanding Electrical Shock Injuries

 Texas' comparative fault laws mean that you may be found partially responsible for what happened to you.
 However, you should still seek justice.
 Pursuing a legal judgment has the potential to reduce your medical bills significantly and recompense you for pain and suffering.

 In litigation cases, the there are many challenges and pitfalls to avoid when going to a court trial.
-Our attorneys at The Ammons Law Firm LLP have a successful track record in injury settlements.
+Our attorneys at The Ammons Law Firm have a successful track record in injury settlements.
 Working with a specialist on these matters helps progress the healing process.